How do you know if you’re looking for passive income vs residual income? And what’s the difference between the two?

 - Money you get from recruiting successful team members in a multi-level marketing company like Mary Kay or Pampered Chef

-- Selling something over the Internet that doesn’t belong to you such as with an affiliate program
+- Creating blog posts or articles to sell something over the Internet that doesn’t belong to you such as with an affiliate program

 - Royalties from a song you recorded